Oligarch's death sends Czech giant west | DW | 17.02.2022

 That has sparked suspicion that the Chinese arm of Home Credit could also be on the block.
 Bloomberg also reported that disposals worth close to $2.5 billion could be due in India, Vietnam, Indonesia and the Philippines.

-Meanwhile, PPF is still chasing acquisitions busily, as has long been its habit.
-But it's focus is clearly on markets closer to home.
+Meanwhile, PPF is still busily chasing acquisitions, as has long been its habit.
+But its focus is clearly on markets closer to home.

 "It's fair to say there is a repositioning," said one source at the company.